opencontrol/schemas/README.md

     narrative:
       - key: The optional key that represents a particular section of the control.
 If the key is not specified, assume the string in the following text represents the entire control
         text: The narrative text for the particular section / entire control if there is no key specified
+    implementation_status: Manual status of implementation (for gap analysis).
+Note: We will be deprecating this field in future versions of the schema in favor of implementation_statuses to support multiple values for the status of implementation
+    implementation_statuses:
-    implementation_status: Manual status of implementation (for gap analysis)
+      - text: Manual status of implementation (for gap analysis)
-    control_origin: The text representing the control origination
+    control_origin: The text representing the control origination.
+Note: We will be deprecating this field in future versions of the schema in favor of control_origins to support multiple values for control origination.
+    control_origins:
+      - text: The text representing the control origination.
     parameters:
      - key: "The key for a particular parameter of the specific control"
        text: "The parameter text for a particular parameter of a specific control"